Can a simple, inexpensive test save your health?

 But our modern lives mean we only get a fraction of the direct sunlight exposure we need in order to maintain optimal vitamin D levels.

-When we do get sunlight, we’ve been educated by cancer specialists and general media hysteria to slap factor 50 sunscreen all over ourselves.
+When we do get sunlight, we’ve been educated by cancer specialists and general media hysteria to apply factor 50 sunscreen all over ourselves (not to say that excessive sun exposure and getting sunburnt isn’t a real concern – it is and can cause DNA damage increasing the risk of cancer).

 Back to the real story...